How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Connecticut?

 Connecticut caps interest at 12% maximum.
-Charging above the legal limit is usury - in Connecticut, the penalty is: forfeiture of all interest.
+Charging above the legal limit is usury - in Connecticut, the penalty is: loan unenforceable: no action may be brought to recover principal or interest (conn. gen. stat.
+37-8).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Connecticut?